 For this work, the process chain for VLBI satellite observations introduced in Chap.
 4 was adopted for the specific requirements of APOD observations whenever needed.
-An overview of the applied processes in shown in Fig. 6.1.
+An overview of the applied processes is shown in Fig. 6.1.
 Individual processing steps are discussed in the following sections.
 After introducing the observation target and the antennas network (Sec.
 6.1 and 6.2), the experiment scheduling using VieVS (Sec.
 6.3), the observation process with the AuScope antennas (Sec.
 6.4), the correlation and post-correlation processing using the software packages DiFX and HOPS (Sec.
 6.5 and 6.6), and the data analysis in VieVS (Sec.
 6.7) are discussed.

 Although delays could be obtained from all observed tracks, the collected observation data are not sufficient - mainly in terms of quantity and geographical distribution - to study the realization of actual frame ties.
-However, this study is still valuable as it enabled to gain plenty of hands-on experience in the field of VLBI satellite observations, especially regarding tracking procedures for
+However, this study is still valuable as it enabled to gain plenty of hands-on experience in the field of VLBI satellite observations, especially regarding tracking procedures for LEO satellites, handling of narrow-bandwidth satellite signals in the correlation and fringe-fitting